grafana/mimir/docs/sources/mimir/references/http-api/index.md

 Prometheus-compatible rules endpoint to list alerting and recording rules that are currently loaded.

+The `type` parameter is optional.
+If set, only the specified type of rule is returned.

 For more information, refer to Prometheus [rules](https://prometheus.io/docs/prometheus/latest/querying/api/#rules).

 Requires [authentication](#authentication).